Employer NIC Calculator

 For example, you cannot include cash payments, beneficial loans, or frequent significant benefits.

-You can also make a single Class 1B employer NIC payment by the 22nd of October following the agreement's tax year, depending on the total value of all the benefits covered by the contract.
+You can also make a single Class 1B employer NIC payment by 22 October following the agreement's tax year, depending on the total value of all the benefits covered by the contract.

 What is a National Insurance number?